KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-whoshome by yedidiaklein](https://github.com/yedidiaklein/MMM-whoshome)

-1. `package.json` issue: No description
-2. `package.json` issue: No repository field.
-3. `package.json` issue: No license field.
-4. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+1. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-7. Found directory `node_modules`.
-This shouldn't be uploaded.
-Add `node_modules/`to `.gitignore`.
+2. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-8. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Widget by ulrichwisser](https://github.com/ulrichwisser/MMM-Widget)